 The ‘paper towel’ method is by far the easiest way to germinate cannabis seeds.
 All you need is some water (preferably distilled), four paper towels, and a couple of clean plates.
 Here’s what you do:

-• Soak the paper towels with water.
+- Soak the paper towels with water.
 Ensure the paper is wet, but you don’t need water dripping off.

-• Cover the paper towels with another plate and store them at temperatures between 70- and 85-degrees Fahrenheit.
+- Cover the paper towels with another plate and store them at temperatures between 70 and 85 degrees Fahrenheit.

-• Check on your seeds at least once a day.
+- Check on your seeds at least once a day.
 If they lose moisture, add more water.

 3 – Transplant Your Hindu Kush Seeds

 No matter what, avoid touching the seed or the taproot once it begins to appear.
 You have to ensure your Hindu Kush seeds remain sterile.
 After germination, the next step is to transfer the seeds to your growing medium of choice.
 In general, it is best to stick with soil if you’re a relatively inexperienced grower.
-A hydroponics system can increase the yield but involves knowledge of cultivating marijuana since you’re in control of the crop’s nutrient intake.
+A hydroponics system can increase the yield but requires knowledge of cultivating marijuana since you’re in control of the crop’s nutrient intake.

 In general, a one-gallon pot with loosely packed soil is enough for seeds at the beginning.
 Water the soil before adding the seeds, but don’t overdo it.
 Use a pen, pencil, or even a toothpick to make a hole in the soil.
 Please ensure the hole is twice as wide as the seed’s root.
 Use tweezers to gently place the seed in the soil with the taproot facing down.
 Cover with soil and gently mist the growing medium with water so it sticks to the root.